 A group, led by Tom Kuklinski, formed an organization in March 1982, specifically designed for mutual help.
-Core developers included Bill Good, Jerry Lynch, George Bostwick, Paul Kacprowicz, Lou Cioccio, Don Grim, Mike Daly, and Mark Matson.
+Core developers included Bill Good, Jerry Lynch, George Bostwick, Robert Huber, Paul Kacprowicz, Lou Cioccio, Don Grim, Mike Daly, and Mark Matson.
 Initially this group was known as the Erie Tandy User Group.
 ETUG organized into regular meetings in which members helped other members understand their new computer.
 Try to understand that now there was NO Internet – NO Google.

 Within a few years, members realized that Microsoft was a major component to future development of personal computers.
 So ETUG was changed to Computer Users of Erie.
 This allowed other brands of computers to take advantage of the club's structure.

 The founding principle of CUE was to establish an organization that would encourage better understanding of computers principally by members helping other members.
 CUE would provide the structure, the meetings place, communication process, and education to make this happen.

 Evidently, it was successful.
 We are an active organization still operating under its founding principle.